-The Bondholders will have the right to have their Bonds redeemed (i) beginning January 1, 2024 and (ii) in the case of a holder's death, bankruptcy or total permanent disability, each subject to notice, discounts and other provisions contained in this offering circular.
+The Bondholders will have the right to have their Bonds redeemed (i) beginning January 1, 2027 and (ii) in the case of a holder's death, bankruptcy or total permanent disability, each subject to notice, discounts and other provisions contained in this offering circular.
 See "Description of Bonds - Redemption Upon Death, Disability or Bankruptcy" and "Description of Bonds - Bondholder Redemption" for more information.

 The Bonds will be offered to prospective investors on a best efforts basis by Crescent Securities Group, Inc., or our "managing broker-dealer," a Texas corporation and a member of the Financial Industry Regulatory Authority, or "FINRA."
 "Best efforts" means that our managing broker-dealer is not obligated to purchase any specific number or dollar amount of Bonds, but it will use its best efforts to sell the Bonds.
 Our managing broker-dealer may engage additional broker-dealers, or "selling group members," who are members of FINRA to assist in the sale of the Bonds.
 At each closing date, the proceeds for such closing will be disbursed to our company and Bonds relating to such proceeds will be issued to their respective investors.
-We expect to commence the sale of the Bonds as of the date on which the offering statement is declared qualified by the United States Securities and Exchange Commission, or the "SEC" and terminate the offering on December 31, 2021 or the date upon which our Manager determines to terminate the offering, in its sole discretion.
-Notwithstanding the previous sentence, our Manager has the right to extend this offering beyond December 31, 2021 for two consecutive six-month periods.
+We expect to commence the sale of the Bonds as of the date on which the offering statement is declared qualified by the United States Securities and Exchange Commission, or the "SEC" and terminate the offering on December 31, 2023 or the date upon which our Manager has the right to extend this offering beyond December 31, 2023 for two consecutive six-month periods.